-Everyone who attends the workshop will be signed up to the official CW15 mailing list.
-This means that anything sent to the mailing list (firstname.lastname@example.org) will be received by all attendees.
+Everyone who attends the workshop will be signed up to a mailing list (email@example.com).
+This means that anything sent to the mailing list will be received by all attendees.

-In the spirit of openness, anyone will be allowed to view the email discussions, but only members can send emails.
+In the spirit of openness, anyone will be allowed to view the email discussions, but only members can send emails (see No spam! below).

-To view the email discussions, visit the CW15 Google Group.
+To view the email discussions, visit the Collaborations Workshop 2012 Google Group.
 You don't need a Google account to view the Google Group.

-During each discussion session, a Scribe will record the filled-in template in an email, and at the end of the discussion, the Scribe will send that email to the mailing list.
+During each break-out discussion, a Scribe will takes notes in an email, and at the end of the discussion, the Scribe will send the email to the mailing list.
 This means that everyone will have a record of all of the discussions that take place.

-We want the discussions to continue long after the original session, so if you want to comment on an issue raised in a session, simply reply to the relevant email.
+We want the discussions to continue long after the original break out, so if you want to comment on an issue raised in a break out, simply reply to the relevant email.

-For more information, see the reporting back section of the discussion sessions webpage.
+For more information, see the reporting back section of the break-outs webpage.